seoaapp/SeoaCareerPage/README.md

-# SeoaCareerPage
+# Seoa Career
-Career infomation web page for seoaapp
+Page for the recruitment of Seoa Team.